techsetu/html-css/README.md

 # HTML and CSS Workshop Syllabus

-This is the workshop syllabus for the HTML and CSS conducted under IT Gurukula.
+This is the workshop syllabus for the HTML and CSS conducted under BRG Trainings.